 Caroline Fredrickson joined the American Constitution Society for Law and Policy (ACS) in 2009 and serves as president.
 She is author of Under the...
 Read More

-David Daley is the former editor-in-chief of Salon and the Digital Media Fellow for the Wilson Center for Humanities and the Arts and the Grady School...
+David Daley is the publisher of the Connecticut Mirror, former editor-in-chief of Salon, and the Digital Media Fellow for the Wilson Center for...
 Read More

 Against the motion

 Professor of Politics, Princeton University & Author, Political Bubbles